emalyvatne/emalyvatne.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!!
-My name is Emaly Vatne and I am a second-year PhD student in kinesiology and statistical data analysis at Ohio State.
+My name is Emaly Vatne and I am a third-year PhD student in kinesiology and statistical data analysis at Ohio State.
 I also work for the Ohio State Department of Athletics and Human Performance Collaborative in sport and performance science.
 Before all of this, I played 5 seasons on the Ohio State varsity women's soccer team.
 I started this site to track my progress and projects over the next few years and to share what I learn along the way.
 Go bucks!!!